labstructbioinf/pLM-BLAST/README.md

 Pre-computed databases can be downloaded from http://ftp.tuebingen.mpg.de/pub/protevo/toolkit/databases/plmblast_dbs.

-The `embeddings.py` script can be used to create a custom database from an index `csv` file.
+The `embeddings.py` script can be used to create a custom database.
 For example, the first lines of the index file for the ECOD database are:

 ```
 ,id,description,sequence